Continuous-time convolutions model of event sequences: Related work

 \section{Related work}

 For a comprehensive overview of the current state of neural network models for modeling temporal point processes, we refer interested readers to a recent review~\cite{shchur2021neural}.
-Here we provide more details of the most relevant papers to put our work in context.
+Here, we provide a detailed discussion of the most relevant papers to contextualize our work.

-\paragraph{Temporal point processes (TPPs)} Practically, event sequences are realizations of marked temporal point processes.
-Point processes are random processes with realizations consisting of finite sets of points or events.
-For a \emph{temporal} point process, each point lies on a temporal $\bbR^1$ line.
-Consequently, there is a time associated with each event.
-For a \emph{marked} temporal point process we have an additional mark or a vector of features associated with each point.
-We can say that the vector of features belongs to $\bbR^d$~\cite{yan2019recent}.
+\paragraph{Temporal Point Processes (TPPs)} A \emph{temporal} point process involves points that lie on a temporal $\mathbb{R}^1$ axis, each associated with a specific time.
+In a \emph{marked} temporal point process, each point also has an additional mark or a vector of features, which can be represented as belonging to $\mathbb{R}^d$~\cite{yan2019recent}.
 In some cases, one may consider events that span a duration, where each event is characterized by both a start and an end time \cite{LAI2024120421}.
 Event sequences are a particular case of realizations of marked temporal point processes.

-Self-exciting point processes are of particular interest, as they assume that the future intensity of events depends on history.
-Typically, past events increase intensity in the future --- for example, in case for retweets in social networks~\cite{rizoiu2017hawkes} or the spread of a virus~\cite{chiang2022hawkes}.
+Self-exciting point processes are of specific interest because they assume that the future intensity of events depends on historical events.
+Typically, past events increase the intensity of future events, as seen in cases like retweets in social networks~\cite{rizoiu2017hawkes} or the spread of a virus~\cite{chiang2022hawkes}.

-\paragraph{Deep learning for TPPs.} While classic machine learning succeeds in modeling a complex dynamic of event sequences~\cite{zhou2013learning}, the introduction of deep learning leads to more adaptability and, consequently, better results~\cite{neuralhawkes_paper}.
-The improvement comes from flexible deep neural networks that can process sequences of arbitrary complexity if a training sample is large enough.
-Moreover, representation capabilities emerge as a neural network may output representations for each moment, an event, or an event sequence as a whole, making possible solutions to other downstream problems by reusing these representations.
-On the contrary, the main downside of the usage of deep learning is higher computational costs to train such models~\cite{zhuzhel2021cohortney}.
+\paragraph{Deep Learning for TPPs} While classic machine learning has been successful in modeling the complex dynamics of event sequences~\cite{zhou2013learning}, the advent of deep learning has brought about greater adaptability and, consequently, better results~\cite{neuralhawkes_paper}.
+This improvement is due to the flexibility of deep neural networks, which can handle sequences of arbitrary complexity given a sufficiently large training sample.

+Additionally, deep learning enhances representation capabilities.
+Neural networks can generate representations for each moment in time, each event, or an entire event sequence, enabling the solution of various downstream problems by leveraging these representations.
+However, the primary downside of deep learning is the higher computational cost required to train these models~\cite{zhuzhel2021cohortney}.

 A variety of deep learning architectures have been proposed to model temporal point processes in numerous ways.
 Historically, the first approaches utilized different recurrent architectures, such as Continuous LSTM~\cite{neuralhawkes_paper} and RMTPP~\cite{rmtpp_paper}.
 Subsequent adaptations involved transformer architectures~\cite{zuo2020transformer,zhang2020self}.